gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 **Final Steps**

 Cleanup the OSD auth.
-Repeat this step for each OSD that must be removed.
+Repeat this step for each OSD that must be removed:

 .. code-block:: bash